bvlj/android_vendor_lineage_health/readme.md

 ### SEPolicies

-Additional SEPolicies are required.
+Additional SEPolicies are available.
 This repository provides example implementation of SEPolicies to increase the security of stored user data by restricting access to the Mod app data: